- What are solar roof tiles?

 - Summary

-- Solar roof tiles work the same as solar panels
+- Solar roof tiles work the same as solar panels, but are more discreet

 - Solar roof tiles have an efficiency rating of between 10% and 23%

-In this guide, we’ll tell you everything you need to know about solar roof tiles, including how much they cost, where you can get them in the UK and the best brands to look out for.
+In this guide, we’ll cover everything you need to know about solar roof tiles — including their efficiency compared to regular panels, how much they cost, where to buy them in the UK, and the top brands to consider.

 What are solar roof tiles?